etica/etica-explorer-engine/Readme.md

 ### 2. Install PM2 (or any other Process Manager)

-For managing the execution of Node.js applications and scripts, we recommend using PM2, a production process manager.
+For managing the execution of etica-explorer-engine scripts, we recommend using PM2, a production process manager.
 If you haven't already installed a process manager like PM2, follow these steps:

 **Install PM2 globally**:
 ```